This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 - 117% more orders

-– Heightened security features
+- Enhanced security features with regular updates

 Source: fmeextensions.com

-Magento 2 has been enhanced in a variety of areas and the above gist is a handpicked one from the lot.
-With Magento 2, the updates cover every segment like the developers’ community, eCommerce store administrators and end users making it a preferred choice for e-retail businesses to constantly evolve and become future proof.
+Magento 2 has been enhanced in a variety of areas, and the above gist is a handpicked one from the lot.
+With Magento 2, the updates cover every segment, like the developers’ community, eCommerce store administrators, and end users, making it a preferred choice for e-retail businesses to constantly evolve and become future-proof.

 When to Migrate to Magento 2?